 Important Safety Information for Finasteride

-What is finasteride?
+What is the FDA-approved use of finasteride?

-Who should not take finasteride?
+Who should not use finasteride?

-Do not take finasteride if you:
+Do not use finasteride if:

 How should I take finasteride?